GeoMOER/moer-mpg-data-analysis/docs/units/_unit02/unit02-01_first_things_second.md

 ## Learning objectives
 At the end of this unit you should be able to
-* tell the difference between data sets, data types and data structures,
+* tell the difference between data types and object types,
-* use logical and boolean operators to make decisions,
+* use logical and boolean operators to make decisions, and
-* use loops for repeated tasks, and
+* use loops for repeated tasks.
-* consider some basic code styling rules in your scripts.

-## Control structures
-Control structures are used to make decisions during runtime, i.e. while the code is executed.
-Such decisions can be
-* if something happens, do something; otherwise, do something else,
-* do something n times, or
-* do something until something happens.